The fee for MA & PA’s Horse-Drawn Sleigh Rides: Family rates start at $20/adult and $5-10 per child. Couples rate ranges from $50-65.

 Cinema Revival is an annual film restoration festival at Wexner Center for the Arts in Columbus.
 The program spotlights the work of film preservationists and restoration experts to protect cinema history for the future.
 The screening schedule will be enhanced by discussions and presentations on the restoration process from leading organizations in the field.

-Burning Snowman Festival in Port Clinton is free.
+Burning Snowman Festival in Port Clinton is $5/person.

 - Location: (Map It) 252 W. Lake Shore Dr. in Port Clinton, Ohio

 Burning Snowman Festival in Port Clinton, Ohio: Kick winter out the door at Burning Snowman.
 The all-day event features live music by local and regional bands, hot tubs, craft brews and hobo fires.
 The climax is the burning of a giant paper snowman to call for spring to arrive.
 The music festival is the centerpiece of a citywide event designed to make Port Clinton a “hot” destination.
 Bars and restaurants around town will have special music and themed events to coincide with the festival.